ABS-CBN: Television

-Among its most prominent programs are the noontime variety show It's Showtime; the Sunday musical variety program ASAP, the country's longest-running musical variety show since 1995; the reality competition series Pinoy Big Brother; and the primetime action-drama FPJ's Batang Quiapo.
-Other landmark productions include FPJ's Ang Probinsyano, one of the longest-running action dramas in Philippine television history; and the anthology series Maalaala Mo Kaya, regarded as the longest-running drama anthology in Asia.
+Among its most prominent programs are the noontime variety show It's Showtime, the Sunday musical variety program ASAP, the reality competition series Pinoy Big Brother; and the primetime action-drama FPJ's Batang Quiapo.
+Other landmark productions include FPJ's Ang Probinsyano, one of the longest-running action dramas in Philippine television history; the anthology series Maalaala Mo Kaya, regarded as the longest-running drama anthology in Asia, Mga Anghel na Walang Langit, Pangako Sa 'Yo, and May Bukas Pa.

-The studio is behind some of the highest-rated and most iconic Filipino teleseryes, such as Pangako Sa 'Yo, widely considered the highest-rated teleserye of all time; May Bukas Pa, which dominated the ratings in 2009; Tayong Dalawa, a romantic military drama; the original Mara Clara (1992), which aired for over five years; and Esperanza, a top-rated 1990s drama starring Judy Ann Santos.
-It also pioneered the fantasy-drama genre in Philippine television with Marina in 2004, the country's first fantaserye.
+The studio is behind some of the highest-rated and most iconic Filipino teleseryes, such as Tayong Dalawa, a romantic military drama; the original Mara Clara (1992), which aired for over five years; and Esperanza, a highly-rated drama in the 1990s starring Judy Ann Santos.
+It also pioneered the fantasy drama genre in Philippine television with Marina in 2004.